containers/podman/docs/tutorials/basic_networking.md

 ## Differences between rootful and rootless container networking

 One of the guiding factors on networking for containers with Podman is going to be whether or not the container is run by a root user or not.
 This is because unprivileged users cannot create networking interfaces on the host.
-Therefore, with rootful containers, the default networking mode is to use netavark.
-For rootless, the default network mode is slirp4netns.
-Because of the limited privileges, slirp4netns lacks some of the features of networking; for example, slirp4netns cannot give containers a routable IP address.
+Therefore, for rootless containers, the default network mode is slirp4netns.
+Because of the limited privileges, slirp4netns lacks some of the features of networking compared to rootful Podman's networking; for example, slirp4netns cannot give containers a routable IP address.
+The default networking mode for rootful containers on the other side is netavark, which allows a container to have a routable IP address.

 ## Firewalls